kookyleo/parser4curls/README.md

 # parser4curls
-a parser for the cURL commands copied from the developer tools in the browser.
+a parser for the cURL commands string that copied from the developer tools in the browser, or a string that is compatible with pattern `curl <url> [options...]`

 [![unittest](https://github.com/kookyleo/parser4curls/actions/workflows/unittest.yml/badge.svg)](https://github.com/kookyleo/parser4curls/actions/workflows/unittest.yml)